pymatchmaker/matchmaker/README.md

 ### Quickstart for live streaming

 To get started quickly, you can use the `Matchmaker` class, which provides a simple interface for running the alignment process.
 You can use a `musicxml` or `midi` file as the score file.
 Specify `"audio"` or `"midi"` as the `input_type` argument, and the default device for that input type will be automatically set up.
-For options regarding the `method`, please refer to the [Alignment Methods](#alignment-methods) section.

 ```python
 from matchmaker import Matchmaker